 If she’s a starving artist in LA, without a steady income right now, then it’s likely she’ll need to access at least some of that $90,000 in the short run, in less than 5 years.
 To the extent she might need this money for living expenses anytime in the next 5 years, it needs to be in ‘No Risk.’
 The return will be terrible, somewhere between 0% and 2%, but that’s just where we’re at.
 It probably doesn’t matter where you invest.
 Just stick it in a stupid bank savings account, earn the 0.9%, and be content.
 Don’t even bother tying it up in a 2 year CD offering 1.9%, because it just doesn’t matter.
 Another $900 per year won’t compensate for the fact that she can’t access all the money if she really needs it.

 When would it make sense to invest in something Risky?
-It depends on her time frame for accessing the money.
+It depends on her time horizon for accessing the money.

 Less than 3 years, no way.
 ‘No Risk’ bucket only.